-In this section we formulate the continuous-time version dynamic optimization problem for a representative country in a dynamic H-O model.
-By dynamic H-O model, we mean that each country has access to the same technology for producing two goods using a fixed factor (labor) and a reproducible factor (capital) under conditions of perfect competition and constant returns to scale.
+factor (capital) under conditions of perfect competition and constant returns to scale.
 Good 1 is a pure consumption good, and the second good is a consumable capital good.
 Factors of production are assumed to be mobile between sectors within a country, but immobile internationally, and there are no markets for international borrowing and lending.
 We refer to the representative country as the home country: the corresponding behavioral relations for the other (foreign) country will be denoted by a "."

-We assume that the home (foreign) country is made up of $H(H^)$ households, with each household having an endowment of labor, l, and a concave utility function u defined over consumption of goods 1 and 2, c_1 and c_2 .
+We assume that the home (foreign) country is made up of H (H^) households, with each household having an endowment of labor, l, and a concave utility function u defined over consumption of goods 1 and 2, c_1 and c_2 .
+We assume that the physical quantity of labor per household is common across countries, but allow for the possibility that labor productivities differ across countries.
+We assume that a unit of labor in the home country represents $\mu \geq 1$ efficiency units of labor, with the productivity of foreign labor normalized to 1.
 The restriction that the labor endowment per household and the household utility function are common across countries defines a sense in which each country has the same preferences, although the household preferences are not necessarily homothetic.
 It also means that we can distinguish between variations in the scale of the economy, which changes the number of households but keeps wealth per household constant, and variations in the wealth of a household.
 This distinction is useful in the case where preferences are not homothetic.